asciamanna/UsStateMapper/README.md

 # U.S. State Mapper
-This library maps an input string into a U.S. State, recognized U.S. territory, or the District of Columbia.
+This library maps an input string into a U.S. State, a U.S. territory, or the District of Columbia.

 ## Current Capabilities